 Feature-wise, its architecture is basic but capable: there’s a resonant multimode filter, dedicated amplitude and filter ADSR envelopes, three LFOs each with a choice of seven waveshapes, and a 10-slot mod matrix.
 Multiple samples can be mapped across various key and velocity ranges, making it the obvious choice for the Logic ‘multisamplist’.

 While the EXS24 is certainly capable enough for most sampling tasks, it would be nice to see Apple spruce it up for the 21st century.
 The instrument editor is a little fiddly, for example, and there’s no waveform display.

 READ: Apple Logic Pro X review

 12. Ableton Simpler

 Most DAWs come with at least one native sampler instrument, but Ableton Live users have access to a pair, with the aptly-named Simpler being the slimmer of the two siblings.

-Simpler’s recent overhaul has been one of the standout bonuses of the recent (and free) Live 9.5 update, bringing plenty of new features and deeper integration with Ableton’s Push 2 controller.
+Simpler’s recent overhaul was been one of the standout bonuses of the Live 9.5 update, which added plenty of new features and deeper integration with Ableton’s Push 2 controller.
 There’s an upgraded interface, time-independent warping, analogue-modelled filters courtesy of DSP boffins Cytomic, and the introduction of three ‘sampling ‘modes’ - Classic, One-Shot and Slicing.